-With her graduate collection submitted, fashion student and founder of clothing label Eau de Chanté Jade Barker speaks about how her three-year degree has paralleled with her journey transitioning into a woman, and why she deserves to dress freely and express herself creatively.
+With her graduate collection submitted, fashion student and founder of clothing label Eau de Chanté, Jade Barker speaks about how a three-year degree has paralleled her journey of transitioning into a woman, and why she deserves to dress freely and express herself.

 Emerging designer Jade Barker is taking scissors to heteronormative fashion